 When weeds are a pesky problem and can’t be removed mechanically or by chemicals, Culpepper said a nonselective herbicide such as the postemergence herbicide of glyphosate can remove them effectively.
 But only apply a nonselective herbicide between production cycles.

-Neal suggested that the advantage to glyphosate is that it is a systemic and has a lower toxicity than some other herbicides.
+Neal suggested that the advantage of glyphosate is that it is systemic and has lower toxicity than some other herbicides.
 A systemic herbicide is absorbed by the plant’s roots and moves on up the plant.